khuyentran1401/machine-learning-articles/README.md

 * For articles that you would like to contribute, please create a new "Issue".
 * Use the name of the article as the title of the Issues.
-* Use the following guidelines when submitting a new entry (please follow the template strictly!):
+* Use the following guidelines when submitting a new entry (Feel free to skip any section that is not relevant to what you are looking for):
   * TL;DR - A quick short sentence summary of the paper.
   * Link to the article.
-  * Author/Institution (Copy this from the original article).
+  * Author.
+  * Key Takeaways - parts of the articles that you find useful.
+  * Useful Code Snippets - useful codes that you want to save for later
+  * Useful Tools - useful tools that you want to try out or integrate into your workflow
+  * Comments/Questions - Your thoughts or questions on the articles.
+   * What do you like about this article?
+What you wish to learn more from?
+   * What issues you have while trying to follow the codes or setup in the article?
+   * What parts of the articles that you are puzzling about?

 *The general template to be used can be found [here](./ISSUE_TEMPLATE.md)*.
 * The length of the TL;DR should be enough to fit in a single tweet (~140 characters).
 The "ideal" TL;DR should capture the essence of the problem being solved, the solution/approach the author has taken and the results.
 Please try your best to help communicate the essence of the article!